• Skip to primary navigation

 🥘 Ingredients

-I swap out some of the plain flour for cocoa powder in these chocolate courgette muffins (or chocolate zucchini muffins), add grated courgette, and an extra chocolate hit of milk chocolate chips (although feel free to use dark chocolate if you like).
+I swap out some of the plain flour for cocoa powder in these courgette chocolate muffins, add grated courgette, and add an extra chocolate hit of milk chocolate chips (although feel free to use dark chocolate if you like).

 Chocolate Courgette Muffins on a wire cooling rack